ChristinaGiar/HerWayForward/README.md

 >[!NOTE]
 >- The logic is similar to the Posts API
 >- Hit the URL to the browser to check the format of the data
+>- Code should be written only under “bff/routes/content.js”
->- No code needs to be written on the frontend, just uncomment the commented section
+>- No code should be written on the frontend, just uncomment the commented section on “client/src/App.jsx” (remove “{/*”, “*/}”)

 **Starter project:** `01-posts-api`	**Final project:** `02-products-api`